mclaughlin-ryan/rmclaughlin4.github.io/README.md

 ### Retinal Layer Segmentation (Retinal OCT)

 This project features a software tool that allows segmented layers of the retina in a retinal OCT image to be corrected if inaccurate.
-Accuracy is important in segmenting or marking out the layers of the retina as the layers can be studied to detect morphological changes that may be indicative of ocular disease.
+Accuracy is important in segmenting, or marking out, the layers of the retina as the layers can be studied to detect morphological changes that may be indicative of ocular disease.

 <!--<p align="left: 80px">-->
 <p align="center">